core-wg/resource-directory/draft-ietf-core-resource-directory.md

 other servers, allowing lookups to be performed for those resources.

 This document specifies the web interfaces that a Resource Directory supports for web servers to discover the RD and to register, maintain, lookup and remove information on resources.
-Furthermore, new link attributes useful in conjunction with a Resource Directory are defined.
+Furthermore, new target attributes useful in conjunction with a Resource Directory are defined.
 Although the examples in this document show the use of these interfaces with CoAP {{RFC7252}}, they can be applied in an equivalent manner to HTTP {{RFC7230}}.